Jeffrey-Sardina/TCD-ML-Project/README.md

 - .gitignore
     - Any file larger than 25MB should be ignored since Github will refuse to store it.
     - Any large folders (such as the raw data) also should be ignored.
+- annotated.txt
+    - A list of books that have been annotated *(by their names in the raw data folder).
+Please add books here as you annotate them.
 - countwords.py
     - Counts the number of total words in all the raw data folder (not in this repo) and prints the counts out to lengths.csv.
 - preprocess.py